bbauska/JS-svg/README.md

 )};
 </pre>

-It's up to you however; either way works.
+<p>It's up to you however; either way works.</p>

-The attributes of note for our parent SVG are the width and height (which constitute the viewport) and the viewBox.
-We can now add the following code to our template to set these attributes:
+<p>The attributes of note for our parent SVG are the width and height
+(which constitute the viewport) and the viewBox.
+We can now add the following code to our template to set these attributes:</p>

 <pre>
 svg.set({ width: svgSize, height: svgSize, viewBox: '0 0 1000 1000'
 });
 </pre>

-If you run the live-server command and navigate to our template folder, you'll just see a blank page at this point.
+<p>If you run the live-server command and navigate to our template folder,
+you'll just see a blank page at this point.
 This is because our SVG canvas doesn't contain anything to distinguish it from the background.
-We'll address this shortly by creating a rectangle to act as a background layer/canvas.
+We'll address this shortly by creating a rectangle to act as a background layer/canvas.</p>

-Just as we can set() values, we can also get() them.
-It's unlikely you'll find yourself doing this too often, but it's good to be aware the functionality exists.
-The following code, for example, outputs our viewBox value to the console:
+<p>Just as we can set() values, we can also get() them.
+It's unlikely
+you'll find yourself doing this too often, but it's good to be aware the functionality exists.
+The following code, for example, outputs our viewBox value to the console:</p>

 <pre>
 console.log(svg.get('viewBox'));
 </pre>

-Fetching attribute values via the get() method can be useful when working with event listeners, or in other cases where the values are being updated dynamically.
+<p>Fetching attribute values via the get() method can be useful when
+working with event listeners, or in other cases where the values are being updated dynamically.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-4">3.4 Quicker Element Creation</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-If we had to call the new SvJs constructor and the addTo method each time we created a new SVG element, it might get a little tiresome after a while.
+<p>If we had to call the new SvJs constructor and the addTo method each
+time we created a new SVG element, it might get a little tiresome after a while.
 This is where the SvJs create() method comes in, as it combines these two steps into one.
-To create an element and automatically append it to our parent SVG, we'd simply write
+To create an element and automatically append it to our parent SVG, we'd simply write;</p>

 <pre>
 svg.create('elementName');
 </pre>

-When creating an element, it's usually best to assign it to a variable in the process, unless you're sure you won't need a reference to it again later.
-You might therefore write the aforementioned as
+<p>When creating an element, it's usually best to assign it to a variable
+in the process, unless you're sure you won't need a reference to it again later.
+You might therefore write the aforementioned as;</p>

 <pre>
 const variableName = svg.create('elementName');
 </pre>

-The create() method is chainable and can be called by child elements too.
+<p>The create() method is chainable and can be called by child elements
+too.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-5">3.5 Lines and Shapes</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The SVG spec defines six primitive shape types:
+<p>The SVG spec defines six primitive shape types:</p>

 -   Circles